 What Is Political Risk Insurance?

-Many American businesses grow by expanding their operations outside the United States.
-For some companies, the best opportunities for growth are in emerging markets.
-While these markets may offer economic advantages, they also create political risks.
-This term refers to government decisions, social changes, economic policies, and other factors that can seriously effect a company's financial condition.
-Businesses can protect themselves against many of these risks by purchasing political risk insurance.
+Many American companies grow by expanding their business into emerging markets.
+While these markets may offer economic advantages, they also create political risk.
+This term refers to government decisions, social changes, economic policies, and other factors that can negatively impact a company's financial condition.
+Political risk can affect manufacturers, exporters, lenders, investors, and non-profit organizations.
+Such businesses can protect themselves against financial losses by purchasing political risk insurance.

 - Expropriation, Nationalization or Confiscation.
-Expropriation means the taking of private property by a government for public use.
-For instance, a government seizes a company-owned building and uses it as a public school.
+Both expropriation and confiscation mean the taking of private property by a government for public use.
+For instance, a government seizes a building owned by a business and uses it to house public employees.
+The terms differ in that the owner of expropriated property is compensated while the owner of confiscated property is not.
 Nationalization occurs when a government takes ownership of private assets or an entire industry.
 For example, a government assumes ownership of an oil drilling operation owned by a U.S. company.
-Confiscation means the taking of private property by a government.

-- Incontrovertible Currency.
-Governments may declare the local currency incontrovertible, meaning it can't be exchanged for any other currency.
-The government may also prohibit the movement of local currency out of the country.
+- Inconvertible Currency.
+Governments may declare the local currency inconvertible, meaning it can't be exchanged for any other currency or transferred out of the country.

 - Political Violence.
 This term means violent acts committed by a government or individuals for political purposes.
 Examples are strikes, riots, civil commotion, war, insurrection, and terrorism.

 - Breach of Contract.
-The government may fail to fulfill the terms of a contract or refuse to pay damages awarded to a business as a result of an arbitration proceeding.
-Alternatively, it might rescind a contract or force a business to renegotiate the terms.
+A government might fail to fulfill the terms of a contract, rescind the contract or force a business to renegotiate its terms.
+Alternatively, a government might refuse to pay damages awarded to a business as a result of an arbitration proceeding.

 Sources of Coverage

-PRI is available from large multiline insurers like AIG and Chubb, and specialty insurers like STARR and XL Catlin.
-Two other sources are Lloyds' of London and the Overseas Private Investment Corporation (OPIC).
+PRI is available from large multiline insurers like Zurich and AIG, specialty insurers like STARR and XL Catlin, and Lloyds' of London.
+Another source of coverage is the Overseas Private Investment Corporation (OPIC).

-OPIC is an agency of the U.S. government.
-It was created in 1971 to facilitate the growth of U.S. direct investment in developing countries.
+OPIC is a U.S. government agency created in 1971 to facilitate the growth of U.S. direct investment in developing countries.
 It sells PRI to businesses based in the U.S. that are majority-owned by U.S. citizens or corporations.
 It also offers coverage to companies based outside the U.S. if they are at least 95 percent owned by U.S. citizens or corporations.
 Businesses can apply for political risk insurance by completing an application on the OPIC website.